 Paris Commercial Court.
-On March 18, 2002, ABS and its insurer filed suit against us and ASI in the Paris Commercial Court of France, claiming damages of approximately 50.4 million Euros (approximately \$79.6 million based on the spot exchange rate at June 30, 2008).
+On March 18, 2002, ABS and its insurer filed suit against us and ASI in the Paris Commercial Court of France, claiming damages of approximately 50.4 million Euros (approximately \$72.8 million based on the spot exchange rate at September 30, 2008).
 We denied all liability associated with this claim.
 On March 27, 2007, the French Supreme Court (the highest court in the French judicial system) issued a final non-appealable ruling in our favor that the Paris Commercial Court does not have jurisdiction over this matter.
 Based on this ruling, we do not anticipate any further proceedings in the French courts on this matter.

 Arbitration.
-In December 2006, ABS filed a demand with the American Arbitration Association ("AAA") for arbitration in Pennsylvania under the November 1999 agreement, which demand is based on substantially the same claims raised in the French lawsuit described above.
-The arbitration filed with the AAA in December 2006 remains pending, and is not affected by the French Supreme Court's final ruling in our favor described above.
+In December 2006, ABS filed a demand with the American Arbitration Association ("AAA") for arbitration in Pennsylvania under the November 1999 agreement, which demand was based on substantially the same claims raised in the French lawsuit described above.
+The arbitration filed with the AAA in December 2006 remained pending, and was not affected by the French Supreme Court's final ruling in our favor described above.

-We previously entered into agreements with ASI whereby ASI agreed to indemnify us against all costs, liabilities, damages, expenses and judgments resulting from or arising out of the claims of AME, ABS and ABS'

-insurer in the above matters.
+We previously entered into agreements with ASI whereby ASI agreed to indemnify us against all costs, liabilities, damages, expenses and judgments resulting from or arising out of the claims of AME, ABS and ABS' insurer in the above matters.
 In January 2007, Dongbu Electronics (now known as Dongbu Hitek) ("Dongbu"), successor in interest to ASI, acknowledged that it is the indemnifying party with respect to claims against us in the now-ended French proceeding described above, and in this arbitration matter.
 In May 2008, Dongbu re-confirmed its indemnification obligation to us and assumed the defense of the claims against us.
-Although we believe that Dongbu will continue to indemnify us and that we have meritorious defenses to the underlying claims, it is not possible to predict the outcome of this matter.
-If indemnification is not available to us, an adverse decision in this matter could have a material adverse effect on our liquidity, results of operations, financial condition and cash flows.